ravgeetdhillon/ravgeetdhillon/src/readme.template.md

 ### 🎹 Music

 Sometimes I decide to get away from tech life and dive straight into music production.
-I have [my Youtube channel](https://youtube.com/ravdmusic), where you can remixes and originals.
+I have [my Youtube channel](https://youtube.com/ravdmusic), where you can listen to my remixes and originals.

 ### 🤝 Be my next customer